How Long Do Steroids Stay in Your System?

 What Happens When You Stop Taking Steroids?

-Stopping steroids suddenly, especially after long or high-dose use, can lead to withdrawal symptoms because your adrenal glands need time to restart normal hormone production.
+Stopping steroids suddenly can shock the body.
+The adrenal glands need time to restart hormone production.

 • Low blood pressure